ansys/pydynamicreporting/doc/source/gettingstarted/index.rst

     pip install ansys-dynamicreporting-core

-If you plan on doing local *development* of the ``pydynamicreporting`` package, install the latest package with this code:
+If you plan on doing local *development* of PyDynamicReporting, install the latest ``pydynamicreporting`` package with this code:

 .. code::